 When The JuntoCast launched in May 2013, it was the first podcast devoted exclusively to early American history.
-Since then, the world of early American history podcasting has grown, but The JuntoCast‘s roundtable format remains unique in its ability to show historical thinking and how historians engage with the past in real time through in-depth discussions between multiple historians about key events, issues, and themes in early American history.
+Since then, the world of early American history podcasting has grown, but The JuntoCast‘s roundtable format remains unique in how it shows historical thinking and debate and how historians engage with the past in real time through in-depth discussions between multiple historians about key events, issues, and themes in early American history.